ropensci/roweb/_drafts/2017-07-27-taxonomy-suite.md

 `taxizedb` is a relatively new package.
 We just released a new version (`v0.1.4`) about one month ago, with fixes for the new `dplyr` version.

 The sole purpose of `taxizedb` is to solve the use case where a user has a lot of taxonomic names, and thus using `taxize` is too slow.
-Although `taxize` is a powerful tool, for all data requests it's making another request to get data from the web, and the speed of that transaction can vary from very fast to very slow, depending on three factors: data provider speed (including many things), your internet speed, and how much data you requested. `taxizedb` gets around this problem by using a local SQL database of the same stuff the data providers have, so you can get things done much faster.
+Although `taxize` is a powerful tool, every request is a transaction over the internet, and the speed of that transaction can vary from very fast to very slow, depending on three factors: data provider speed (including many things), your internet speed, and how much data you requested. `taxizedb` gets around this problem by using a local SQL database of the same stuff the data providers have, so you can get things done much faster.

 The trad-off with `taxizedb` is that the interface is quite different from `taxize`.
 So there is a learning curve.
 There are two options in `taxizedb`: you can use SQL syntax, or `dplyr` commands.
 Clearly more and more people know the latter, but the former I imagine not so many.